jitendra930/AgroChain/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+We want to create a open society, based on equal laws and rules for everyone.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our